-- The CEO manages the remuneration of the Company's executives within policies set by the Compensation and Remuneration Committee; - The CEO is actively involved in the day-to-day operations of the Company and regularly chairs meetings on key projects of the Company; - The CEO regularly reviews the financial and operational reports of the Company.
-These reports primarily include segment net revenue, segment profit before tax and segment net profit for the Company as a whole as well as certain operational data including transaction volume, number of users on an annual basis and the number of users on monthly basis for major market segments.
+- The CEO determines compensation of our other executive officers while board of directors approves corporate key performance indicators (KPIs) and total bonus pool for those executive officers.
+In case of underperformance of corporate KPIs a right to make a final decision on bonus pool distribution is left with the Board; - The CEO is actively involved in the day-to-day operations of the Company and regularly chairs meetings on key projects of the Company; and - The CEO regularly reviews the financial and operational reports of the Company.
+These reports primarily include segment net revenue, segment profit before tax and segment net profit for the Company as a whole as well as certain operational data.

+The CODM considers the whole Group as a single operating reportable segment.
 The financial data is presented on a combined basis for all key subsidiaries and associates representing the segment net revenue, segment profit before tax and segment net profit.
-The Group measures the performance of its operating segment by monitoring: segment net revenue, segment profit before tax and segment net profit.
-Segment net revenue is a measure of profitability defined as the segment revenues less segment direct costs, which include the same items as the "Cost of revenue (exclusive of depreciation and amortization)" as reported in the Group's consolidated statement of comprehensive income, except for payroll costs.
+The Group measures the performance of its operating segment by monitoring: segment net revenue, segment profit before tax and segment net revenue is a measure of profitability defined as the segment revenues less segment direct costs, which include the same items as the "Cost of revenue (exclusive of depreciation and amortization)" as reported in the Group's consolidated statement of comprehensive income, except for payroll costs.
 Payroll costs are excluded because, although required to maintain the Group's distribution network, they are not linked to payment volume.

 Management reporting is different from IFRS, because it does not include certain IFRS adjustments which are not analyzed by the chief operating decision maker in assessing the core operating performance of the business.
-Such adjustments affect such major areas as deferred taxation, business combinations, offering expenses, share-based payments and fair value adjustments and amortization thereof, impairment, as well as nonrecurring items.
+The adjustments affect such major areas as deferred taxation, business combinations, offering expenses, income from depositary, share-based payments, foreign exchange gain/(loss) from revaluation of cash proceeds received from secondary public offering, effect from disposal of subsidiaries and fair value adjustments amortization and impairment thereof, as well as non-recurring items.

-9. Operating segments (continued)
+8. Operating segments (continued)